Vladimir Burduli

-Vladimir Burduli (ვლადიმერ ბურდული; born 26 October 1980) is a Georgian football manager and a former player.
-He is the manager of Meshakhte Tkibuli.
+Vladimir Burduli (ვლადიმერ ბურდული; born 26 October 1980) is a Georgian football manager and a former player who most recently worked as the manager of Meshakhte.

 Playing career

-He has been capped 21 times for the national team, scoring 2 goals.
+Burduli has been capped 21 times for the national team, scoring 2 goals.

 He left for Russian side FC Alania Vladikavkaz in 2005.

+Managerial career

+Burduli worked at Sioni in the middle of the 2010s.
+In 2014, he led the team to the 3rd league place and the UEFA Europa League qualifying round.

+In 2019, 3rd division side Aragvi under his management achieved their first ever promotion to the 2nd league after a play-off victory over Guria.

+In 2023, Burduli was appointed at Liga 3 club Meshakhte.
+During his four-year tenure, he led the team to back-to-back promotions and their first ever participation in a top-league competition.